Find out more about our curriculum by:

 § Key players in scientific discovery

 Computing - includes computer work in logical reasoning, designing and writing programs, algorithms, word processing, data collection and handling, programming and controlling machines, using the internet and studying the uses of computers in our world.
-Computing has two distinct aspects: the skills needed to understand and operate computers and other technology; and the practice of using computers and other technology to support children’s learning across all the subjects of the curriculum.
-So, when children have learned one of the computer skills, they may practice it in an English or History lesson.
+Computing has two distinct aspects: the skills needed to understand and operate computers and other technology and the practise of using computers and other technology to support children’s learning.
+Children have opportunities to apply their skills in other areas of the curriculum.
 In this way, Computing is integrated into all aspects of the curriculum.
-Computing is also the use of other technologies which can be used to communicate in a variety of ways (i.e. sound recording, video etc)
+Computing is also the use of other technologies which can be used to communicate in a variety of ways (i.e. sound recording, video etc).

 Religious Education - this is broadly Christian in content, but includes other religions represented in our society together with customs and rituals and religious people.
 Our school bases its Scheme of work on the Leicestershire Agreed Syllabus.